EconomyLens.com

 Inflation is a key element taken into consideration by central bankers when deciding whether or not to cut interest rates. ©AFP

-London (AFP) – Equity markets climbed on Thursday as investors welcomed cool US inflation data and tech stocks bounced.
-US consumer inflation slowed unexpectedly in November, climbing 2.7 percent from a year ago, coming considerably in below analysts’ predictions of a 3.1-percent uptick.
+New York (AFP) – Equity markets mostly rose on Thursday as investors welcomed cool US inflation data while tech stocks bounced and central banks avoided monetary policy surprises.
+US consumer inflation slowed unexpectedly in November, climbing 2.7 percent from a year ago, coming in considerably below analysts’ predictions of a 3.1-percent uptick.

 Related

 “Although this is just one inflation reading — and admittedly not the Fed’s preferred inflation gauge — easing inflation concerns could open the door to a more accommodative Fed moving forward,” said eToro analyst Bret Kenwell.
-“That has markets rallying this morning.”
-Wall Street’s three main indices pushed higher, with the tech-heavy Nasdaq Composite up 1.8 percent in late morning trading.
+Wall Street’s three main indices pushed higher, with the tech-heavy Nasdaq Composite finishing up 1.4 percent.
+Large tech companies bounced following blowout results from chip company Micron Technology, which surged more than 10 percent after reporting that quarterly profits nearly tripled to $5.2 billion as it benefits from the AI boom.
+Other big AI players also prospered, with Google parent Alphabet, Nvidia and Facebook parent Meta Platforms all winning about two percent or more.
+Oracle, which endured a bruising session on Wednesday, climbed 0.8 percent.

 Asian stock markets mostly sank Thursday after Wednesday’s sell-off on Wall Street as worries over the tech sector’s colossal spending on artificial intelligence continued to dog investor sentiment.